Some of our information has moved to NT.GOV.AU

 When will the industry briefing sessions be held?

-There isn’t an industry briefing session for Nhulunbuy.
+There wasn’t an industry briefing session for Nhulunbuy.
 Is work available here?

 Work will be available in Nhulunbuy.
 We would encourage interested businesses to register their details via the DHCD website.